 Georgia Tech is committed to ensuring that vertebrate animals involved in research and teaching receive humane care and treatment.
 Animal facilities are registered with the U.S. Department of Agriculture (USDA) as required by the Federal Animal Welfare Act (AWA).
 This Act provides guidelines for the care and use of laboratory animals, their proper disposition, and recordkeeping.
 USDA veterinary inspectors make periodic, unannounced inspections of all facilities.
 Additionally, per AWA 2.31 (c) (3), the Georgia Tech IACUC inspects and monitors the total animal care and use program at least once every six months to ensure that all components comply with regulations and guidelines.

 ORIA maintains the Institute's Animal Welfare Assurance (number D16-00474 [A-3822-01]).
 The assurance document is available upon request from the IACUC staff.
-The IACUC staff is available for guidance and assistance in obtaining appropriate review of protocol applications, including possible deferral of review to an off-campus collaborating institution.
+The IACUC team is available for guidance and assistance in obtaining appropriate review of protocol applications, including possible deferral of review to an off-campus collaborating institution.